Northeastern-Electric-Racing/Telemetry-Hub/README.md

 ## Setup and Installation
 The pipenv library is used to extablish a virtual project environment.
-The only prerequisite is that you have python installed ([here](https://www.python.org/downloads/))
+The only prerequisite is that you have python version 3.10 installed ([here](https://www.python.org/downloads/)).

 Follow the steps below to run the project:
 1. Clone the repo
 2. Install pipenv globally (`pip install --user pipenv`)
 3. Navigate to the main directory (/Telemetry-Hub) and run `pipenv install` to install all project dependencies
-4. tbd...
+4. Run `pipenv shell` to activate the virtual environment
+5. Run `python app.py` in the /src/telhub package